Aaron Hernandez's Double Life: Inside the Aftermath of His Suicide and the Questions Left Unanswered

 "Aaron was a special young man and unfortunately he suffered from a very serious brain disease, and as a result I think was significantly misunderstood," Baez said.

-When Hernandez's body was released to his family, who buried him on April 24 in his hometown of Bristol, Conn., his brain was preserved for research.
-In September, doctors at Boston University's CTE Center announced that Hernandez's brain showed textbook signs of chronic traumatic encephalopathy.
+When Hernandez's body was released to his family, who buried him on April 24, 2017, in his hometown of Bristol, Conn., his brain was preserved for research.
+That September, doctors at Boston University's CTE Center announced that Hernandez's brain showed textbook signs of chronic traumatic encephalopathy, which has been linked to symptoms ranging from mood swings to dementia in some former athletes who endured repeated hits to the head.
+(In 2013, the NFL settled a class-action lawsuit brought by former players and their families over concussion-related brain injuries for a reported $765 million.)

-On the same day the findings were revealed, his estate sued the NFL and the Patriots, alleging that they "concealed and misrepresented the risks of repeated traumatic head impacts" and Hernandez paid the price.
+On the same day the findings were revealed, his estate sued the NFL and the Patriots for $20 million, alleging that they "concealed and misrepresented the risks of repeated traumatic head impacts" and Hernandez paid the price.
 They "were fully aware of the damage that could be inflicted from repetitive impact injuries and failed to disclose, treat or protect him from the dangers of such damage," the lawsuit alleged.

 Baez, who first filed the lawsuit in federal court, told reporters at the time that he regretted not bringing up CTE in his defense of Hernandez that spring.

-Aaron Hernandez Uncovered probes the diagnosis of CTE, the brain damage linked to conditions ranging from mood swings to dementia that has been found in numerous former professional football players and other athletes who suffered repeat head injuries.

-Baez, who was not involved in Hernandez's first murder trial, tells E!
-News that he believes the defendant did not get a fair trial and was wrongfully convicted in Odin Lloyd's murder.
+Baez, who was not involved in Hernandez's first murder trial, told E!
+News that he believed the disgraced athlete did not get a fair trial and was wrongfully convicted in Odin Lloyd's murder.

 He says that the prosecutor went forward without really being able to say who among the three men at the scene that night actually pulled the trigger.
 Accomplices Ernest Wallace and Carlos Ortiz were both initially charged with murder but ultimately Wallace was convicted of, and Ortiz pleaded guilty to, accessory to murder after the fact.